cobaltians/Cobalt/distribution/README.md

+## Distribution

-### Distribution
+### Web

-Here you will find compiled versions of the cobalt library for each platform.
+Here you will find the Cobalt Web library script for each platform.
-Read the readme of each platform for instructions on how to install.

-warning : thoses libs do not include the web side of the lib

-find the corresponding web script in the web folder
+### Android and iOS

+We do not provide Android and iOS compiled libraries for Cobalt anymore.
+However, in the next version of Cobalt, you will be able to import Android and iOS libraries respectively from Maven Central and CocoaPods.